 While visitors to this website can gain insight into my research interests via the other pages under this tab, I do want to provide some basic information about my research interests on this page, as well.
-This research statement will be replaced with a more detailed statement once I have defended my dissertation proposal during this upcoming academic year.
+This research statement will be replaced with a more detailed statement by summer’s end.

 My Academic Mission Statement*: “I use the fields of adaptation, fandom, and pedagogical studies to study how children’s and YA literature and their adaptations can be used across the English Studies Model in order to demonstrate the unique pedagogical flexibility and value of works in this often under-appreciated area of English Studies (ChYALit).”